AdobeDocs/learning-manager.en/help/migrated/integrate-aem-captivate-prime.md

 ### Ignore higher order LO enrollment

-If the **Ignore Higher Order LO Enrollment** check-box is enabled and a user is enrolled directly into a Learning Program or Certification, the courses for that certification or Learning Program will show up for the user in the widgets.
+If the **[!UICONTROL Ignore Higher Order LO Enrollment]** check-box is enabled and a user is enrolled directly into a Learning Program or Certification, the courses for that certification or Learning Program will show up for the user in the widgets.

 If the check-box is disabled, the courses present in the Learning Program or Certification where user has not enrolled directly will not show up.